Sinner Get Ready

 Sinner Get Ready (stylized in all caps) is the fourth studio album by American musician Kristin Hayter, and her last under her alias Lingua Ignota.
 Created in collaboration with producer and engineer Seth Manchester, it is the follow-up to Hayter's 2019 album Caligula.
 It was released on Sargent House on August 6, 2021, and was met with widespread acclaim from music critics.

 Critical reception

 Sinner Get Ready received widespread critical acclaim.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the release received an average score of 83, based on ten reviews, indicating "universal acclaim".
+At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the release received an average score of 83, based on twelve reviews, indicating "universal acclaim".
 Aggregator AnyDecentMusic? gave the album a 8.0 out of 10 score, based on their assessment of the critical consensus.

 Music critic and YouTuber Anthony Fantano gave the album a rare perfect score.